soundio/sequence-json/README.md

     "name": "My Sequence",
     "events": [event1, event2, ...],
     "sequences": [sequence1, sequence2, ...]
-    "interpetation": {...},
 }
 ```

 The property `sequences` is an array of sequence objects.
 Sequences may be nested to any arbitrary depth.
-The property `interpretation` is an object containing data that might help a music renderer display a score.

 ## event